odpi/tsc/README.md

 # Meetings

-The TSC meets on the first Wednesday of each month at 6am US Pacific Time/9am US Eastern Time.
+The TSC meets on the second Wednesday of each month at 6am US Pacific Time/9am US Eastern Time.

 You can review [past meeting notes](meetings) and the [calendar of meetings](https://lists.odpi.org/calendar).

-For the next TSC meeting, you can propose agenda items either [via email to the TSC](mailto:odpi-tsc@lists.odpi.org), or as a pull request against [those meeting notes](meetings/).
+For the next TSC meeting, you can propose agenda items either [via email to the TSC](mailto:odpi-tsc@lists.odpi.org), or as a pull request against [those meeting notes](meetings).

 ## Conference call details